A Benchmark Analysis is meant to answer a practical question:

 What Reserve Sense changes

-In other words, the goal is not new.
-Reserve Sense carries that goal forward using a model whose balances, contributions, and yearly transitions all mean the same thing within one coherent framework.
+The difference is in the structure of the model.
+Reserve Sense carries the Benchmark goal forward using balances, contributions, and yearly transitions that all mean the same thing within one coherent framework.

 Where to go next